dxm62040ucm/Assignment2/README.md

 program to find the wordcount in a file (input.txt) for each line and then print the output.
 Finally store the output in output.txt file.

-program, which reads heights (inches.) of customers into a list and convert these heights to centimeters in a separate list using:
+program, which reads heights (inches.) of customers into a list and convert these heights to centimeters in a separate list.